-“Wait, what cheese?”
+“What cheese?”
 Rufus asked.
-“I thought you said it was a fudge or chocolate factory?”
+“You said it was a fudge or chocolate factory?”

 “Whoa.”
 Rufus is speechless.

-“But that was not the end of Keith Keister.
-Today, he haunts children who cannot curb their potty mouths.”
+“But that was not the end of our friend.
+Today, Keister haunts children who cannot curb their potty mouths.”

 “What does the ghost look like?”
 Rufus asks.

-Dad pauses a few moments before saying in a stern tone, “The Scary Derriery dresses in black and he’s ringed with green smoke.
-But you will smell his foul gasses long before you see him because not all who smelt it, dealt it, sometimes it’s the ghost of The Scary Derriery warning you that your potty mouth will make trouble for you.”
+Dad pauses a moment before saying in a stern tone, “The Scary Derriery dresses in black and ringed with green smoke.
+But you will smell his foul gasses long before you see him because not all who smelt it, dealt it, sometimes it’s a warning from the ghost of The Scary Derriery.”

 Rufus looks upset.